 Ameli Skoglund received a Bachelor of Fine Art degree in fashion design in 2011 and a Master of Fine Art degree in fashion design in 2014, both from Lindenwood University.
 Skoglund has several years of industry experience, working as a freelance product developer and technical designer.
 Her area of expertise is sweaters, and she is researching new software and technology for apparel production and sustainability.
 In addition to designing for her own brand, Ideas from the North, https://www.ideasfromthenorth.com/, Skoglund teaches the technology focused courses and upper-level design classes.
 Once an adjunct instructor and now a visiting instructor, Skoglund is dedicated to developing great designers who are readily prepared for the fashion industry.

-Dr. Chajuana Trawick is the first faculty member in Lindenwood University’s nearly 200-year history to receive an endowed chair position and generous gift.
+Dr. Chajuana Trawick is the first faculty member in Lindenwood University’s nearly 200-year history to receive an endowed chair position and generous gift in the School of Arts, Media and Communications.
 As endowed chair and associate professor, Dr. Trawick recreated the Fashion Business and Design program to focus on technology, sustainability, and building global fashion relationships.
 Dr. Trawick earned a Doctor of Philosophy (Ph.D.) degree in textile and apparel management from the University of Missouri (Columbia), a Master of Business Administration degree, and a Bachelor of Science degree in fashion merchandising and design from Fontbonne University.
 As a published educator and business owner for over 20 years, Dr. Trawick has designed apparel and accessories for men, women, and children and produced numerous fashion shows and historic costume exhibits.
-She presented her research both nationally and internationally.
+She has also presented her research both nationally and internationally.
 Dr. Trawick is devoted to being a good steward of the students, faculty, and staff within the Fashion Business and Design program and emphatically supports real experience and real success.

 - Diana Casanova, Adjunct Instructor in Fashion Business & Design - Diana Casanova was born and raised in St. Louis, Mo.
 She received her M.F.A. from Washington University in St. Louis and B.F.A. from Webster University.
 She currently resides in St. Louis and works as an adjunct instructor at Lindenwood University.
 She is also the Director at The Greenberg Gallery.